StrangerLab/Stranger-Genomics-Lab/index.md

 ---
+title: Genetics and genomics of complex traits in humans
 ---

+# Genetics and genomics of complex traits in humans

-We are an innovative statistical genetics research laboratory in the Department of Biomedical Informatics and the Ludeman Family Center for Women's Health Research at the University of Colorado Anschutz Medical Campus.
+We are an innovative statistical genetics research laboratory in the Department of [Biomedical Informatics](https://medschool.cuanschutz.edu/dbmi) and the [Ludeman Family Center for Women's Health Research](https://medschool.cuanschutz.edu/center-for-womens-health-research) at the [University of Colorado Anschutz Medical Campus](https://medschool.cuanschutz.edu/).
 Our work is at the cutting edge of understanding how human genetic variation drives molecular traits like gene expression, ultimately shaping phenotypic diversity in health and disease.
 Utilizing state-of-the-art computational methodologies, we explore the intricate ways sex influences the genetic architecture of complex traits and diseases.
-By integrating multi-omics data, we aim to pinpoint causal genes and pathways, enhancing our understanding of disease biology and identifying therapeutic targets within a 'sex-aware' framework.
-Our research capitalizes on our deep expertise in statistical genetics, genomics, machine learning, and sex differences, pushing the boundaries of precision medicine to improve health outcomes for all.

 {% include section.html %}

 ## Highlights

 {% capture text %}
+Our research capitalizes on our deep expertise in statistical genetics, genomics, machine learning, and sex differences, pushing the boundaries of precision medicine to improve health outcomes for all.

 {%
   include button.html